Quickstart

 You may want to install more depending on the transformers and language backends that you will be using.
 The possible installations are:

-pip install bertopic[flair]
+pip install bertopic[vision]

 Quick Start¶